Average Bicycle Speed vs E-Bike: Electric Bike Speed Explained

 Conventional Bike Speed Baseline

 When comparing electric bikes to regular bikes, the first question is always about speed.
 How much faster is an e-bike, really?
-While e-bikes are legally limited to a top assisted speed—typically 20 or 28 mph in the US—their true advantage lies in their real-world average bicycle speed.
+While e-bikes are capped at 20 or 28 mph by law, their real-world speed varies by terrain, rider effort, and assist level—factors that shape how fast they actually feel and perform.
 This is the number that truly impacts your commute or weekend ride.

 A casual cyclist on a regular bike might average 10-14 mph on flat ground.
 That same rider on an e-bike can often maintain 15-20 mph with much less effort.
-This article will break down what these numbers mean in practical terms.
-It will help you decide which type of bike best suits your goals.
+This article breaks down these numbers into practical insights to help you choose the right bike for your needs.

 Before we can appreciate the e-bike difference, we need to establish a realistic baseline.
 The term average bicycle speed isn't a single number but a wide range influenced by the rider's fitness, the type of bike, terrain, and weather.
 A fit cyclist on a lightweight road bike will be much faster than a beginner on a heavy mountain bike.